Skip to main content

 One-to-One Counseling and Coaching

 Employees can book sessions directly with licensed psychologists and certified coaches through the platform.
-Fast appointment availability and multilingual support make this especially valuable for distributed global teams.
+Fast appointment availability, multilingual support, and a network of 11,000+ providers across all 50 US states make this especially valuable for distributed global teams.
+Kyan Health is also HIPAA compliant, which adds important reassurance for organizations operating in the US healthcare and benefits landscape.

 Self-Guided Well-being Resources